Former Speaker of the Legislative Assembly, Cabinet Minister, and MLA

 - Member of the Liberal Party of Prince Edward Island;

 - Elected as a Member of the Legislative Assembly of PEI in 1987 to represent the electoral district of 5th Prince from 1987 to 1996, and St. Eleanors-Summerside from 1996 to 2000;

 - Served in cabinet as Minister of Tourism and Parks from 1989 to 1991, and Minister of Labour and Minister Responsible for the Status of Women from 1991 to 1993;

 - Elected as Speaker of the Legislative Assembly of Prince Edward Island from 1993 to 1996;

-- Finished her time as a Member of the Legislative Assembly in 2000.
+- Stepped down as a Member of the Legislative Assembly in September 1999.

 After her retirement from politics, Guptill served as the chair of the Workers Compensation Board of Prince Edward Island.
-She also remains active with Liberal Party functions where she shares advice and experiences with members, current and future political figures.
+She also remains active with Liberal Party functions where she shares advice and her experience with members, as well as current and future political figures.